Medicare Diabetes Prevention Program (MDPP) - Frequently Asked Questions

 Yes, under certain circumstances, organizations may offer MDPP services in addition to MNT and DSMT services and bill Medicare concurrently.
 MDPP suppliers can only bill for MDPP services under their MDPP enrollment.
 In order to bill for MNT or DSMT services, the MDPP supplier must have a separate enrollment other than as an MDPP supplier that would enable them to furnish MNT or DSMT services.
 In this scenario, an organization could bill Medicare for both MDPP services and MNT or DSMT services.
 Additionally, the receipt of MDPP services does not preclude a beneficiary from accessing other treatments for diabetes during the time period that the beneficiary is covered for MDPP services.
 CMS strongly encourages suppliers to emphasize to beneficiaries who develop diabetes to consult with their health care provider on the most appropriate treatment plan for their diabetes, which may or may not include MDPP services.

-What are the requirements for billing for Rural Health Clinics (RHCs)/Federally Qualified Health Centers (FQHCs)?
+What are the billing requirements for existing Medicare providers, such as Rural Health Clinics (RHCs) or Federally Qualified Health Centers (FQHCs), who are new to MDPP?

-Any provider with an existing enrollment type (including critical access hospitals, FQHCs and RHCs) must re-enroll as an MDPP supplier and bill using the CMS-1500 paper claim form or its electronic equivalent in order to bill Medicare for MDPP services.
-FQHC/RHCs may submit a separate enrollment application to Medicare to become enrolled as an MDPP supplier if they meet the CDC recognition and CMS MDPP supplier standard requirements.
-Once enrolled as an MDPP supplier, the FQHC/RHC may bill Medicare for MDPP services, but only using the MDPP HCPCS G-codes that were finalized in the CY2018 Physician Fee Schedule final rule (see table in response to question 17).
-MDPP services would be billed using a separate NPI on a CMS-1500 paper claim form or its electronic equivalent.
+Any provider with an existing Medicare enrollment type (including critical access hospitals, FQHCs and RHCs) must re-enroll in Medicare as an MDPP supplier and bill using the CMS-1500 paper claim form or its electronic equivalent in order to bill Medicare for MDPP services.
+To enroll as an MDPP supplier, FQHC/RHCs may submit a separate enrollment application to Medicare if they meet the CDC recognition and CMS MDPP supplier standards.
+Once enrolled as an MDPP supplier, the FQHC/RHC may bill Medicare for MDPP services using the separate MDPP supplier NPI on a CMS-1500 paper claim form or its electronic equivalent.
+MDPP services must be billed using only the MDPP HCPCS Payment G-codes CY 2024 (PDF) that were finalized in the Calendar Year (CY) 2024 Physician Fee Schedule final rule.
 RHCs and FQHCs must ensure that there is no co-mingling of MDPP services with RHC or FQHC services, and any costs related to furnishing MDPP services must be reported as non-reimbursable costs on the RHC or FQHC cost report.

 Do we bill out of our administrative location for all of our MDPP class locations?